 - Develop cutting-edge educational material for students and executives in order to build expertise in FinTech

-Funded by the Ontario Government, the Social Sciences & Humanities Research Council of Canada, and Ivey Business School, the Crypto Capitalism Center is on a mission to study one of the most exciting tranformations that our modern societies have ever experienced
+The Crypto Capitalism Center is supported by the Ontario Government (Early Researcher Award) and the Social Sciences & Humanities Research Council.
+We’re on a mission to study one of the most exciting tranformations that our modern societies have ever experienced.